Abhimanyu (elephant)

 Abhimanyu (born c.
-1964) is a male Asian elephant who, from 2020, has been the lead elephant and the carrier of the Golden Howdah at the Mysore Dasara.
-Since 1985, he has been a lead Kumki elephant, playing a role in more than 300 elephant captures and more than 80 tiger captures across India, and captured 90% of Karnataka elephants.
-He was set to retire in 2025 from Golden Howdah and Kumki operations.
+1964) is a male Asian elephant who, since 2020, has been the lead elephant and carrier of the Golden Howdah at the Mysore Dasara.
+Since 1977, he has been a lead Kumki elephant, playing a crucial role in more than 300 elephant captures and over 80 tiger captures across India.
+He is credited with capturing 90% of Karnataka elephants.
+He retired from Golden Howdah and Kumki operations in 2026.

-Abhimanyu resides in Mathigodu Elephant Camp.
+Abhimanyu resides at the Mathigodu Elephant Camp.
+In July 2026, he chipped the tip of his left tusk while moving a log during routine work at the Mathigodu Elephant Camp.
+Veterinarians confirmed that he remained otherwise healthy and that the tusk was expected to regrow.
+He continued to take part in a tiger-tracking operation in Sarguru, Mysuru, shortly afterwards.